Know how to apply the correct charge to moderate heat and prevent overcharge.

 The charge algorithm for NiMH is similar to NiCd with the exception that NiMH is more complex.
 The NDV to detect full charge is faint, especially when charging at less than 0.5C.
 A mismatched or hot pack reduces the symptoms further.

-The NDV in a NiMH charger must respond to a voltage drop of 5mV per cell.
+The NDV in a NiMH charger should respond to a voltage drop of less than 5mV per cell.
 This requires electronic filtering to compensate for noise and voltage fluctuations induced by the battery and the charger.
 Well-designed NiMH chargers include NDV, voltage plateau, delta temperature (dT/dt), temperature threshold and time-out timers into the full-charge detection algorithm.
 These “or-gates” utilize whatever comes first.
-Many chargers include a 30-minute topping charge of 0.1C to add a few percentage points of extra charge.
+Many chargers include a 30-minute topping charge of 0.1C to boost the capacity by a few percentage points.

-Chargers utilizing the step-differential or other aggressive charge methods achieve a capacity gain of about six percent over a more basic charger, an increase that is not possible without stressful overcharge.
-Although a higher capacity is desirable, filling the battery to the brim has a negative effect in that it will shorten the overall battery life.
+Chargers utilizing the step-differential or other aggressive charge methods achieve a capacity gain of about six percent over a more basic charger.
+Although a higher capacity is desirable, filling the battery to the brim adds stress and shortens the overall battery life.
 Rather than achieving the expected 350 to 400 service cycles, the aggressive charger might exhaust the pack after 300 cycles.

-NiMH dislike overcharge and the trickle charge is set to around 0.05C.
-In comparison, NiCd is better able to absorbed overcharge and can take 0.1C.
-Differences in trickle charge and the need for a more sensitive full-charge detection render the original NiCd charger unsuitable for NiMH batteries.
+NiMH dislikes overcharge and the trickle charge is set to around 0.05C.
+NiCd is better at absorbing overcharge and the original NiCd chargers had a trickle charge of 0.1C.
+The differences in trickle charge current and the need for more sensitive full-charge detection render the original NiCd charger unsuitable for NiMH batteries.
 A NiMH in a NiCd charger would overheat, but a NiCd in a NiMH charger functions well.
-The lower trickle charge for NiMH is sufficient for NiCd.
+Modern chargers accommodate both battery systems.

 It is difficult, if not impossible, to slow-charge a NiMH battery.
-At a C rate of 0.1 to 0.3C, the voltage and temperature profiles fail to exhibit defined characteristics to measure the full-charge state accurately and the charger must depend on a timer.
-Harmful overcharge will occur if a fixed timer controls the charge.
-This is especially apparent when charging partially or fully charged batteries.
+At a C rate of 0.1 to 0.3C, the voltage and temperature profiles do not exhibit defined characteristics to trigger full-charge detection and the charger must depend on a timer.
+Harmful overcharge can occur when charging partially or fully charged batteries.

-The same scenario occurs if the battery has lost capacity due to aging and can only hold half the capacity.
-In essence, this battery has electrically shrunk to half size while the fixed timer is programmed to apply a 100 percent charge without regard for the battery condition.
-In most cases an overcharge will heat the battery, but this is not always the case.
-A poorly designed NiMH charger is capable of overcharging a battery without heat buildup.
-At a sufficiently low charge rate, NiMH can remain totally cool and yet suffer from overcharge.
+The same scenario occurs if the battery has lost capacity and can only hold half the charge.
+In essence, this battery has shrunk to half the size while the fixed timer is programmed to apply a 100 percent charge without regard for battery condition.
+If charged above 0.5C, the battery will get warm when full; lower charge currents will keep the NiMH cool and yet induce damaging overcharge.

-Battery users are often dissatisfied with shorter than expected service life and the fault might lie in the charger.
-Low-priced consumer chargers are especially prone to incorrectly charging.
-If you use such a charger and want to improve battery performance, estimate the battery state-of-charge and capacity and set the charge time accordingly.
+Many battery users complain about shorter than expected service life and the fault might lie in the charger.
+Low-priced consumer chargers are especially prone to incorrect charging.
+If you want to improve battery performance with a low-cost charger, estimate the battery state-of-charge and set the charge time accordingly.
 Remove the batteries when presumed full.
-If your charger charges at a high charge rate, do a temperature touch.
+If your charger charges at a high charge rate, do a temperature check.
 Lukewarm indicates that the batteries may be full enough for removal.
-It is better to remove the batteries and then recharge before use than to leave them in the charger for eventual use.
+It is better to remove the batteries early and recharge before use than to leave them in the charger for eventual use.